Simple WordPress website guide

 Install key plugins

-To add a plugin to you site, navigate to Plugins from the sidebar in your WordPress dashboard, and click Add New.
+To add a plugin to you site, navigate to Plugins from your WordPress dashboard, and click Add New.
 Some basic plugins we recommend installing are:

 - VaultPress for backup and security